veterinarium/slate/source/includes/_anesthetic.md

 **dateStarted** | Date | *Optional*.
 Anesthesia start time.
 Time format: YYYY-MM-DDThh:mm:ss.sssTZD (e.g. 1997-07-16T19:20:30.000+00:00)
 **dateEnded** | Date | *Optional*.
 Anesthesia end time.
 Time format: YYYY-MM-DDThh:mm:ss.sssTZD (e.g. 1997-07-16T19:20:30.000+00:00)
 **reportPath** | String | *Optional*.
 The path to the anesthetic sheet report file that has been generated during finalization of the anesthetic sheet.
+**recordsReportPath** | String | *Optional*.
+The path to the anesthetic records report file that has been generated during finalization of the anesthetic sheet.
 **surgeon** | Medic | *Optional*.
 The [`medic`](#the-medic-object) object that corresponds to the doctor assigned to the anesthetic sheet.
 **anesthetist** | Medic | *Optional*.
 The [`medic`](#the-medic-object) object that corresponds to the anesthetist assigned to the anesthetic sheet.
 **assistant** | Medic | *Optional*.
 The [`medic`](#the-medic-object) object that corresponds to the assistant assigned to the anesthetic sheet.

-## Retreive anesthetic sheet reports
+## Retreive anesthetic sheet and anesthetic records reports

 > Example Request: